-15. What original documents are required, what documents can be filed electronically, what documents require notarization and/or apostille, and when are they needed?
+15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?

 In general, provided that the petitioning party attaches sufficient documents or evidence that "constitutes a presumption of the right being claimed", the Court must accede to the petition without further formalities.
 As a result, provided the petitioning party has same evidence, which the Court may deem to be a good presumption of the privileged credit, the Court should grant the arrest.
 Consequently, other than the POA, no particular original documents need to be attached.
 However, if original documents are available they should be used.
+Chile has ratified the Apostille Convention, but internally its application has not been implemented yet.

-16. Will the Court accept jurisdiction over the substantive claim once a vessel has been arrested?
+16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?

-Yes, unless there is an agreement (usually a law and arbitration clause) submitting disputes to a foreign Court and provided that such an agreement resulted to be enforceable according to Chilean law.
+Yes, the substantive claim will normally go to arbitration unless there is an agreement (usually an arbitration clause) submitting disputes to a foreign Court and provided that such an agreement resulted to be enforceable according to Chilean law.
 In that situation, the Court will not assume jurisdiction.